Exception triage, not S&OP scale. Which signal matters now?

 The five drains that consume an engineering-led ops team.

 In the discovery conversations we've had with storage and data-fabric OEMs, a recurring pattern keeps surfacing — different products, different scale, the same five drains across SRE, CSM, and product engineering.
-Major Tom is designed around exactly these.
+The Captain is designed around exactly these.

 Alert fatigue without customer-impact ranking